-In support of changes to the Council's Management Structure, the Committee reviewed and approved an updated set of Anti-Fraud Policies in January 2015.
+The Committee reviewed and approved an updated set of Anti-Fraud Policies in January 2018.
 To ensure Councillors and staff are aware of the Council's arrangements to deal with fraud, and what they too can do to help prevent and detect fraud, information is included on both the Council's internet and intranet sites clearly setting out the Council's policies and procedures.
 Importantly, information is also provided explaining what to do in the event of alleged fraud, theft or corruption.
-Annually, the Audit and Performance Manager issues a reminder to all Councillors and staff about these arrangements.
+Annually, the Internal Audit Manager issues a reminder to all Councillors and staff about these arrangements.